 Now, Bledsoe and his teammates will be looking to extend their season a little longer.
-The Mustangs finished the regular season fifth in the district standings and are set to visit No. 4 Osage (3-6) in a rematch for the first round of the playoffs next week on Friday night at 7 p.m.
+With how the final district standings lined up, the Mustangs are set to visit Osage (3-6) in a rematch for the first round of the playoffs next week.

 “It is going to take everything we have.
 We played them earlier and we played them good the first half but shut down in the second,” Bledsoe recalled.
 “We just have to bring everything that second half and play a full game.
 It is a rivalry so we’ll be hyped.”

 After the first meeting, which Osage won 41-26 on September 11, there are a few things the Mustangs may have learned.

 “We just have to limit the big plays.
 We were competitive with them in the first half and we gave up too many big plays in the second,” Hult said.
 “We have to find a way to match their speed and tackle a little bit better.”